 Personal offsets generally take the form of tax rebates or tax offsets, which are, in most cases, available only to residents.

-Dependant tax offset
+Dependant invalid and carer tax offset

 Other personal tax offsets

 Other tax offsets include offsets for those residing in isolated areas, a Low Income Tax Offset of up to AUD 445, which phases out once taxable income reaches AUD 66,667, a Seniors and Pensioners Tax Offset, and rebates for certain lump sums received in arrears.

 Under current law, a Low and Middle Income Tax Offset (which will apply in addition to the Low Income Tax Offset) of up to AUD 530 applies to resident individuals (phased out for those with taxable income of up to AUD 125,333) applicable to the 2018/19 to 2021/22 income years.

 The Government has announced its intention to increase the maximum amount of the LMITO to AUD1,080 per year, to be phased in from 1 July 2018.

 The net medical expense tax offset is only available for those individuals who incur net medical expenses relating to disability aids, attendant care, or aged care and only available up until 30 June 2019.